AroosaIjaz/AroosaIjaz.github.io/_portfolio/pregnancy.md

-The moral of this story: making an educated choice motivated by your own experiences and needs is better than the one you are forced to make in the dark.
+**The moral of this story**: making an educated choice motivated by your own experiences and needs is better than the one you are forced to make in the dark.

 This is the story of every woman who has or wants to have children...